South Molton Pannier Market Heritage Project

 See All YCM Devon Activities →

-📢 NOW EXTENDED TO AGES 14-25!
+📢 WAS EXTENDED TO AGES 11-25!
 Following brilliant response at our Barnstaple Creative Media Social, we've opened this to younger ages too!
+With the inclusion of a mini-group for 11-13 year olds.

 11-Week Media & Research Exploration